Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 NP-complete?

 The reason this works is that we only have negation and conjunction (`&&`).
-So, all the boolean expressions e can build with this language have the form
+So, all the boolean expressions we can build with this language have the form

 ```go
 x && y && !z